 On June 29, Abdullah met Obama in the White House, the third session over the last 18 months.
 Officials said the two leaders focused on Gulf security and the Middle East peace process.

-“This is a very important visit [by Abdullah],” U.S. ambassador to Riyad, James Smith, said.
+“This is a very important visit ,” U.S. ambassador to Riyad, James Smith, said.

 The sources said Abdullah has demanded U.S. guarantees that Israel would withdraw from the West Bank and most of Jerusalem by 2012.
 They said the Saudi king also expressed opposition to U.S. arms sales to Israel and Washington’s boycott of the Hamas regime in the Gaza Strip.